ontola/home/_posts/2018-06-14-a-brief-introduction-to-linked-data.md

 author: joep
 image: "/img/posts/team.jpg"
 ---
+Linked data is way to structure and share information, using links.
+These links make data more meaningful and useful.

-To understand what linked data is, let’s take a piece of information and upgrade its data quality step by step.
-You'll find out why linked data has a couple of important advantages.
+To understand why, let’s take a piece of information and upgrade its data quality step by step, until it's linked data.
 In the later paragraphs, I'll get a little more technical.
-I'll talk about the RDF data model, serialization formats, ontologies and publishing strategies.
+I'll discuss the RDF data model, serialization formats, ontologies and publishing strategies.

 ## Human Language
 ```
 Tim is born in London on the 8th of June, 1955.
 ```
 Humans understand what this sentence means, but to a computer, this is just a string of characters.
-If we wanted an application to show Tim's birthdate, we'd need the computer to understand English.
+If we wanted an application to do something with this sentence, such as display Tim's birthdate, we'd need the computer to understand English.
-A simpler solution would be to structure our information.
+A simpler solution would be to structure our information in a way that's useful to a computer.

 ## Tables
-If we put the information it in a table, we can simply let the computer read the `BirthDate` field.
+If we put the information it in a table, we can simply let the computer read the `birthDate` field for Tim.

 | name    | birthPlace | birthDate
 |---------|------------|-----------
 | Tim     | London     | 06-08-1955

+Great!
+By structuring data, computers can be programmed to do useful things with it.

 But now someone else wants to use this data and has a couple of questions.